fluffy-cakes/pester_lz/README.md

 70: }
 ```

 Here we finally get to the crucial point of the script, and that's to loop through each state file that has been downloaded, convert it to JSON, and then initiate Pester against each type of resource found.
-The great thing about Pester being PowerShell, is that you can use native commands such as `IF` statements to only include Pester tests on things that actually exist.
+The great thing about Pester being PowerShell, is that you can use native `IF` statements to only include Pester tests on things that actually exist.

 **On lines...**